Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 The frosting is a half-sweet cream cheese whipped topping that I feel compliments them very well.

 These are pretty big cookies too, they are thick, and 3 inches in diameter and still only clock in at five net carbs.
-If you made them smaller, you could cut the carbs even more, but you know sometimes you just want a big ass cookie, and in that case, this recipe works very well.
+If you made them smaller, you could cut the carbs even more, but you know sometimes you just want a big cookie, and in that case, this recipe works very well.

 This recipe is: